Ravansar County: Geography

-The population history and structural changes of Ravansar County's administrative divisions over three consecutive censuses are shown in the following table.
-The latest census shows two districts, six rural districts, and two cities.

 Archaeology

 The Ravansar region has much of archaeological interest.
 Evidence of early human occupation has been found in a number of caves around Ravansar, such as Mar Koulian and Mar Jawri.
 The area was important during the Iron Age and Achaemenid dynasty, as can be seen in the rock-cut tomb of Farhad and column bases found around Qoleh Rock north of the town.